© www.utopianature.com 2006-2008

 Common Grackle - uncommon spring & fall; a few breed locally; rare in winter TC;UP;N

-Great-tailed Grackle - pair or two around town spring to fall; TC;UP;N
+Great-tailed Grackle - recently pair or two around town spring to fall; TC;UP;N

 Bronzed Cowbird - uncommon spring to summer; rare in fall; TC;UP;N

-Brown-headed Cowbird - over-abundant spring to fall; TC;UP;SR;N
+Brown-headed Cowbird - over-abundant spring to summer, uncommon fall, rare winter; TC;UP;SR;N

 Orchard Oriole - uncommon migrant, some nest (decreasing); UP;TC;U;N